LoganGrove/GaussianOptics/README.md

 Note: Portions of the plotting script were generated with assistance from ChatGPT.

-Usage
+Usage:
-Save file to a local directory and run the script directly to simulate linear devices with predefined parameters:
+Save file to a local directory and run the script directly to simulate linear devices with predefined parameters.
+For example:
 `python unitary_homodyne_heterodyne.py`
 By default, the script:
 - Simulates devices with 1 to 20 modes.